operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

 For more documentation on the `operator-sdk test` command, see the [SDK CLI Reference][sdk-cli-ref] doc.

+For advanced use cases, it is possible to run the tests via `go test` directly.
+As long as all flags defined in [MainEntry][main-entry-link] are declared, the tests will run correctly.
+Running the tests directly with missing flags will result in undefined behavior.

 ## Manual Cleanup

 While the test framework provides utilities that allow the test to automatically be cleaned up when done,